lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ### 6. Click to view the "viz" tabs, which show team trends.

 - Just like the splashpage, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
-Your team's vision was about **[ ]**.
-Let's go to the **[ ]** viz tab to see data relevant to that issue.
+Your team's vision was about **[ __]**.
+Let's go to the **[__ ]** viz tab to see data relevant to that issue.

+- You can further drill up/down in the "viz" tabs by right clicking on any cell and clicking on **"Quick Explore**" (look for the magnifying glass).
+In the **"Explore"** box, pick the item you want to explore and click on **"Drill To**".
+Keep using Quick Explore to drill until you reach the data you want.
+You can always click on the gray **"Reset Pivot Chart"** button to return to the original settings.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:25-00:35***
 - **What stands out to you about ________________________________**[fill-in team vision]**?